 Vienna is a city steeped in history and culture, so it should come as no surprise that there are plenty of opportunities to discover its fascinating context that gave way to today’s lifestyle.

-On your second day in Vienna, take some time to explore the many museums in the city center.
+On your second of 3 days in Vienna, take some time to explore the many museums in the city center.

 Art lovers will not want to miss the Albertina Museum, named as one of the Seven Wonders of the Urban World in 2018, is known for its collection of classic works.
 Tickets for the Albertina’s Exhibitions include the permanent Monet-Picasso exhibition, as well as exhibits of French and German Expressionism, Russian avant-garde and Austrian art.